alifhughes/stage4notes/SOFT354/lecture-2.markdown

 - There are other **smaller, faster** memories that we can use to dramatically increase performance
     - **shared memory**

+### Temporal locality

+- Reusing data and re-executing the same code

 ### Caching in GPUs

 - The situation is a bit more complicated in GPYs due to how their cores are oganised